noahehall/multicloud/multicloud.md

 ## analytics

 - key domains

   - customer experience
   - performance over time: system, costs, etc
   - trends
   - troubleshooting and remediation: identification, isolation and resolution
   - learning and improvement: detecting and preventing problems

-### troubleshooting

-- process: many issues have known solutions if you can identify the root causes
-  - identify the problem: e.g. error messages, metrics
-  - collect the data: Gather diagnostic data after the fact, or reproduce the problem to gather logs, trace data, and so forth
-  - analyze the data: pinpoint one or more possible root causes.
-    - various tools available for querying log data
-  - review documentation: product and service documentation for known issues and solutions
-  - try known solutions

 ### monitoring